 The U.S. News & World Report released the 2020 rankings of the best high schools in the public school sector earlier this year.
 We were pleased—but not surprised—to see charter schools had an outsized performance in the rankings again this year.

-Though charter schools make up only 13% of public schools, they made up 21% of the top 100 best high schools list—nearly double the proportion of overall number of schools.
+Though charter schools make up only 10% of public high schools, they made up 21% of the top 100 best high schools list—nearly double the proportion of overall number of schools.

 When we take a closer look at the top 5 percent of schools, the performance of charter schools looks even better with charter schools accounting for 18% of those schools and 24% of schools in the top 1%

 The ranking methodology draws from data for the 2017-2018 school year, using both state and federal datasets.
 In addition, the College Board and International Baccalaureate (IB) provided data on their respective college-prep programs, Advanced Placement (AP), and IB.

 These are the six indicators of school quality used to calculate the rankings:

 - College readiness, based on the proportions of 12th grade students who took and passed AP and/or IB exams.